-Yes.
-The Emergency Management Plan (EMP) for the City of Santa Barbara addresses the planned response to extraordinary emergency situations associated with natural disasters, technological and intentional incidents, and national security emergencies in or affecting the City.
-This plan does not address normal day-to-day emergencies or the well-established and routine procedures used in coping with such emergencies.
-Instead, the operational concepts reflected in this plan focus on potential large-scale disasters which can generate unique situations requiring expanded emergency responses.
-Effective response requires that the City of Santa Barbara Emergency Operations Center (EOC) staff remember to communicate, collaborate, coordinate, and cooperate with each other and with the field responders and other jurisdictions.
+The City does have an Emergency Operations Plan (EOP) that is reviewed annually and updated every 5 years.
+The EOCdoes not address normal day-to-day emergencies or the well-established and routine procedures used in coping with such emergencies.
+Instead, the operational concepts reflected in the EOP focus on potential large-scale disasters which can generate unique situations requiring expanded emergency responses.
+Effective response requires that the City of Santa Barbara Emergency Operations Center (EOC) staff remember to communicate, collaborate, coordinate, and cooperate with each other, field responders and other jurisdictions.

 This Plan establishes the framework for implementation of SEMS and NIMS in the City of Santa Barbara.
 This Plan is intended to facilitate multi-agency and multi-jurisdictional coordination in emergency operations, particularly between the City of Santa Barbara, Special Districts, and the Santa Barbara County Operational Area.

 The City of Santa Barbara is most vulnerable to floods, fires, and earthquakes.
 In terms of natural disasters, tsunamis, droughts, and high winds, could also affect the City.
 Also, situations such as civil unrest, terrorism and energy shortages could occur.

 Approximately 30 City staff could staff the Emergency Operations Center (EOC).
 All EOC staff is given training, through discussions, table top, functional, or full scale exercises.
 The Office of Emergency Services is required to conduct and maintain records of all staff trained in EOC procedures.